 Slavery on the Cleage Plantations

-This is a brief summary of Samuel, Alexander and David Cleage from 1810 to 1870 as the family went from owning no slaves to collectively owning over 120.
+This is a brief summary of Samuel, Alexander and David Cleage from 1810 to 1870 as the family went from enslaving no one, to collectively owning over 120 people.
 These are the plantations on which the people in this series lived during slavery.

 Samuel Cleage was born in 1781 in Pennsylvania.
 The family later moved to Botecourt, VA.
-His father, Alexander Cleage, owned no slaves according to the Federal Censuses he appeared in.
+His father, Alexander Cleage, had no enslaved persons according to the Federal Censuses he appeared in.

 Samuel worked as a building contractor in Virginia.
 In 1810 he was 29, had a household consisting of 7 white people and 1 enslaved person.
 After his parents died in 1823 he moved his whole household to McMinn County, Tennessee.
 He was about 42 years old.
 Read about the move at C is for Cleage Bricks.

-The trip took several years because he stopped to build brick houses at farms along the way, collecting pay in gold and slaves.
-Although some sources say that he arrived with hundreds of slaves and barrels of gold, the 1830 Census lists a household of 4 free whites and 15 enslaved blacks.
-After arriving, Samuel picked out a parcel of about 1,125 acres and using his slaves labor, built a fine brick house.
+The trip took several years because he stopped to build brick houses at farms along the way, collecting pay in gold and enslaved people.
+Although some sources say that he arrived with hundreds of enslaved and barrels of gold, the 1830 Census lists a household of 4 free whites and 15 enslaved blacks.
+After arriving, Samuel picked out a parcel of about 1,125 acres and using enslaved labor, built a fine brick house.
 The land that Samuel Cleage bought was part of the land opened for white settlement when some Cherokee, hoping to profit from the already occurring influx of whites, signed the Calhoun Treaty.
 It was called the Hiwassiee Purchase.

-In a 1834 agreement between Samuel Cleage and his overseer, 7 slaves were named and 2 little boys were unnamed.
+In a 1834 agreement between Samuel Cleage and his overseer, 7 enslaved persons were named and 2 little boys were unnamed.
 Some of the tasks mentioned in the agreement are clearing land, distilling and planting.
 Article of Agreement Between Samuel Cleage and Overseer – 1834.

 Alexander Cleage, born in 1801, was the oldest son of Samuel and Mary Cleage.
 He married Jemima Hurst in 1832 when he was 31.
 She brought 4 enslaved women to the marriage.
+One was my 2X great grandmother.
 They were named in her father Elijah Hurst’s Will.
 The first census I found him was for 1840.
 There were 6 white family members and 4 slaves – 3 women and a boy.
 That is 1 less woman than the 4 that came to the marriage.